IBM/aspera-cli/README.md

 First make sure that you have Ruby v2.0+ installed on your system.
 Ruby comes pre-installed on MacOSx, and can be installed on Linux ("ruby" package).
 On windows you can get it from here: https://rubyinstaller.org/ .
+If you are installing the gem on the system's ruby installation, then admin right may be required for the installation (sudo).
+On Mac, you can use ruby from "brew".

+Once you have ruby and rights to install gems:

-Then, install the gem and its dependencies, this requires :
+Install the gem and its dependencies:

 ```bash
 $ gem install asperalm
 ```
 The tool can be used right away: `aslmcli`

 ### Configuration file setup